EvolEcolGroup/pastclim/README.md

 ---

-### terra without NETCDF driver for OSX
+### terra without NETCDF driver for macOS

-A number of versions of `terra` available as binaries for OSX on CRAN (including the latest one) have been compiled without a NETCDF driver.
+A number of versions of `terra` available as binaries for macOS on CRAN (including the latest one) have been compiled without a NETCDF driver.
 This prevents `pastclim`, which relies on `terra`, from correctly reading files.
 When loaded, `pastclim` checks if the driver is available; in case of a missing driver, you will get the error: